General and Fractional Hypertree Decompositions: Hard and Easy Cases: Efficient Approximation of FHW

-{\em Remark.} The crucial part of the transformation into normal form is to ensure Conditions~1 and 2.
-Here, the proof of Theorem~5.4 from \cite{2002gottlob} can be taken over literally because it only makes use of the tree structure of the decomposition, the bags and the connectedness condition.
-Ensuring also Condition~3 of our FNF is easy, because we may always extend $B_s$ by nodes from $B(\gamma_s) \cap B_r$ without violating the connectedness condition.
+\begin{proof}[Proof Sketch] The crucial part of the transformation into normal form is to ensure Conditions~1 and 2.
+Here, the proof of Theorem~5.4 from \cite{2002gottlob} can be taken over literally (as is done in the proof of Theorem \ref{thm:nf} in the appendix) because it only makes use of the tree structure of the decomposition, the bags, and the connectedness condition.
+Ensuring also Condition~3 of our FNF is easy, because we may always extend $B_s$ by vertices from $B(\gamma_s) \cap B_r$ without violating the connectedness condition.
+Moreover, the transformation of HDs in \cite{2002gottlob} preserves the special condition.
+Analogously, when applying this transformation to FHDs (as detailed in Theorem \ref{thm:nf}), the weak special condition is preserved.
+Finally, if $\mcF$ has $c$-bounded fractional part then so has $\mcF^+$.
+This is due to the fact that, by this transformation, no set $B(\gamma_u|_{R})$ with $R = \{e \in \cov(\gamma_u) \mid \gamma_u(e) < 1\}$ is ever increased. \end{proof}

 Suppose that an FHD $\mcF = \defFHD$ is in FNF.
 Then, for every node $s \in T$, we define $\tc(s)$ as follows: